sharmavins23/LLD-Baremetal/docs/main/Makefile.md

 | `-Iinclude`           | `-I` specifies the include folder path to be `include/`.                                                                                                 |
 | `-mgeneral-regs-only` | Indicates that no floating-point or advanced SIMD registers should be used when generating code.
 Any explicit floating-point code will generate errors.  |
 | `-mcpu`               | Details the CPU version.
 Not required.                                                                                                                   |

+## Compilation Notes

+The build targets are specified above, with a few key notes.

+-   It seems the kernel8.img file is required for proper compilation even on the Raspberry Pi 4; It's recommended to generate binaries for all Raspberry Pi variants on make.